thecredibleway/thecredibleway-com/docs/faq/answering-lifes-questions.md

 scientific considerations, historical evidence for Jesus' life, death, and resurrection; and theological discussions about the nature of God, evil, and salvation.

-Whether you're a skeptic with honest doubts, a seeker curious about Christianity, or a believer looking to deepen your own understanding and articulate your faith more effectively, we invite you to read on!
+Whether you're a sceptic with honest doubts, a seeker curious about Christianity, or a believer looking to deepen your own understanding and articulate your faith more effectively, we invite you to read on!
 Explore the pages, engage with the arguments and consider the evidence.
 We believe that as you do, you'll discover that the Christian faith is not only intellectually robust but also profoundly beautiful and